CorbinDallas/Oda/README.md

 #Welcome#
 Oda is a lightweight JSON plugin framework that replaces the GET/POST key/value pair dichotomy with a pure JSON solution, adds JSON method mapping as well as a easy to use plugin architecture.
-Oda will eventually have many plugins that can be used to connect to connect to a database, authenticate, commerce and a full JavaScript UI API.
+Oda will eventually have many plugins that can be used to connect to a database, authenticate, commerce, a full JavaScript UI API and much more.

 ##Goals##
 The goals of Oda is to provide an easy way to make AJAX/JSON web sites